-Technological advances have driven many changes, from how people work to how they spend free time.
+Technological advances have driven many changes, from how people work to how they spend their free time.
 As young and old alike continue to invest more and more time using computers, laptops, TVs and cell phones, more and more people are experiencing digital eye strain.
 Symptoms range from sore, dry or irritated eyes to blurred vision, eye twitching, headaches, fatigue, back and neck pain, and difficulty sleeping.
 These symptoms may be reduced or relieved altogether with the use of computer glasses.

 Blue Light Glasses